OpenDSA/OpenDSA/RST/source/BubbleSort.rst

      <p class="jsavoutput jsavline" readonly="readonly"></p>
    </div>

 Now we continue with the second pass.
-However, since the smallest element has "bubbled" to the very left, we will not need to look at it again.
+However, since the largest element has "bubbled" to the very right, we will not need to look at it again.

 .. raw:: html